nsnikhil/todolist/README.md

 $ make rollback
 ```

-## Disclaimer
+## Know Issues
-- Helm chart is still in development.
-- The `constant` and `apperror` package needs cleanup.
 - The config command only outputs the address the app will run on.
+- Id returned by add method from store is not being used in test
+- Count returned by remove and update is not being used in test